awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/consolidation.md

 kubectl scale deployment inflate --replicas 10
 ```

-There should not be any surprise here, like in previous cases a new **2xlarge** node should be selected to place the extra 7 pods.
+There should not be any surprise here, like in previous cases a new **2xlarge** node might be selected to place the extra 7 pods.
+Note, the provisioned instance type can depend on available spot capacity.

 To apply the change to the provisioner, we will re-deploy the default provisioner, this time using both `on-demand` and `spot`.
 Run the following command
 ```